Royal Air Force Memorial Fund and Alexander Duckham

 In 1919 the Royal Air Force Memorial Fund (later re-named The Royal Air Force Benevolent Fund - RAFBF) was founded to support the dependents of RAF personnel killed in the First World War.

-In the same year, Alexander Duckham offered his house, Vanbrugh Castle at Blackheath in London, as a home for the sons of these casualties.
+In the same year, Alexander Duckham, the oil magnate, offered his house, Vanbrugh Castle at Blackheath in London, as a home for the sons of these casualties.
 However the trustees of the Fund were reluctant to accept the gift preferring a cash donation instead.

 Ultimately the gift was accepted and became the Alexander Duckham Memorial School run by the RAFBF.
 It was specified that it was for the sons of non-commissioned officers only and opened as a boarding school in 1922.